Helicopter Links

 Tail Rotor: A rotor turning in a plane perpendicular to that of the main rotor and parallel to the longitudinal axis of the fuselage.
 It is used to control the torque of the main rotor and to provide movement about the yaw axis of the helicopter. —Rotorcraft Flying Handbook, U.S. Department of Transportation.
 2000, p.
 G-4

 Enstrom 480B helicopter on display at Heli-Expo 2013.Tiltrotor: An aircraft that combines the vertical lift capability of a helicopter with the speed of a turboprop aeroplane.
 As the name implies, it uses tiltable (rotating) propellers, or proprotors, for lift and propulsion.
 For vertical flight the proprotors are angled to direct their thrust downwards, providing lift.
 In this mode of operation the craft is essentially identical to a helicopter.
 As the craft gains speed, the proprotors are slowly tilted forward, eventually becoming perpendicular to the ground.
 In this mode the wing provides the lift, and the wing's greater efficiency helps the tiltrotor achieve its high speed.
-In this mode, the craft is essentially a turboprop aircraft. —from http://en.wikipedia.org/wiki/Tiltrotor
+In this mode, the craft is essentially a turboprop aircraft. —Wikipedia

 Tip Path: The path in space traced out by the tips of the rotor blades. —Modern Fighting Helicopters, by Bill Gunston & Mike Spick, 1998, page 205.